nnethercott/chat-rs/README.md

 Currently a work in progress ...

 # Notes to self
-## flow
-- local dev
-  - sqlx to apply migrations to postgres image running in docker (so far a la zero2prod but its a nice pattern, sue me)

 ## goals & ideas
 tangible:
 - implement inference server based on gRPC ✅